(Epidermoid Cyst; Epidermal Inclusion Cyst; Epithelial Cyst; Keratin Cyst)

 - Surgical drainage—This involves cutting open the cyst, and draining the contents.
 The cyst might come back, though.

-- Antibiotics—These may be prescribed if the cyst has become in infected.
+- Antibiotics—These may be prescribed if the cyst has become infected.